mjavadhpour/shop-promotion/README.md

 # Shop Promotion

-This project is an enterprice Restful-API that open sourced now under MIT license.
+This project is an enterprise's RESTful-API open sourced now under MIT license.